kernel-dev/poccyOSBootloader/README.md

 ## Credits

-- [Mhaeuser](https://github.com/mhaeuser) — for providing this project with an amazing library for PE/COFF images (PeCoffLib2).
+- [Mhaeuser](https://github.com/mhaeuser) — for providing this project with a rich, and high level abstraction for parsing and handling PE/COFF images (PeCoffLib2).